Don't Panic! Better, Fewer, Syntax Errors for LR Parsers

-We validate \cpctplus on a corpus of \corpussize real, syntactically incorrect, Java programs (Section~\ref{experiment}). \cpctplus is able to recover \cpctplussuccessrate of files within a 0.5s timeout and does so while reporting well under half as many error locations to the user as a traditional panic mode algorithm: in other words, \cpctplus substantially reduces the cascading error problem.
-Finally, we show -- for, as far as we know, the first time -- that advanced error recovery can be fairly easily added to a Yacc-esque system, allowing users to concisely make fine-grained decisions about what to do when error recovery has altered an input (Section~\ref{sec:api}).
+We validate \cpctplus on a corpus of \corpussize real, syntactically incorrect, Java programs (Section~\ref{experiment}). \cpctplus is able to recover \cpctplussuccessrate of files within a 0.5s timeout and does so while reporting fewer than half the error locations as a traditional panic mode algorithm: in other words, \cpctplus substantially reduces the cascading error problem.
+We also show -- for, as far as we know, the first time -- that advanced error recovery can be naturally added to a Yacc-esque system, allowing users to make fine-grained decisions about what to do when error recovery has been applied to an input (Section~\ref{sec:api}).
 We believe that this shows that algorithms such as \cpctplus are ready for wider usage, either on their own, or as part of a multi-phase recovery system.